 René Magritte illustrated this cover in 1924 for a composition by Toussaint Masson, Prière à mon ange (Prayer to my angel).
 The drawing is simple.
 A girl is seen kneeling on the rug before her bed.
 Her hands are folded in prayer.
 She has a calm face, a devoted attitude.
 She wears a simple night dress.
 Apart from the strangely dotted bed curtain, everything looks simple, almost naive.
+The perspective is rather childish.
 The use of a monotonous brown accentuates the piousness of the subject.
-Yet it is a compelling image.
+A dull, yet a compelling image.

 The austere graphic above is quite in contrast with the fancy covers that Magritte created for other composers and publishers!

 We wonder what Magritte would have created for the ‘Prière à mon Ange’ if he had already been in his surrealistic period.
 And if his publisher Schott Frères would have paid for an additional color and given him carte blanche.
 Something like this?

 Last week we got a present from our friend Etienne: a tattered leaflet, folded twice to fit in a pocket, ready to hand for an impromptu performance.
 On the backside of the leaflet are the words for L’Affaire Steinheil.
 No musical notation was needed as one had to sing it to the tune of a 1907 hit song Ma Petite Bretonne.

 The Madame Steinheil of the cover was born in Alsace in 1869 as Marguerite Japy, the daughter of a rich industrialist.